 Keep your betta comfortable in a warm, clean tank and provide small amounts of food in case it is ready to eat, but not so much that it will rot and upset the water parameters.

 Although betta fish have some little quirks in their care needs, it is generally easy to keep healthy fish that will enjoy a long life.
-Clean water and a good diet are essential to all fish, and betta fish are no different.
+Clean water and a good diet provide the best living conditions that are essential to all fish, and betta fish are no different.

-A small tank is not suitable for a betta fish, and it will drastically lower its potential life expectancy, so opt for a bigger tank.
-You could consider a 5 gallon tank a relatively small tank, but it is suitable for a single betta.
+A small tank is not suitable for a betta fish, drastically lowering its potential life expectancy, so opt for a bigger tank.
+You could consider a 5 gallon tank which is still a relatively small tank, but suitable for a single betta.

 Keep your betta in separate tanks to avoid fighting.
-If you want to add your betta to a community tank, you will need a larger tank with plenty of room to avoid confrontations and lots of hiding spots.
+If you want to add your betta to a community tank, you will need a larger tank with plenty of room and hiding spots, to avoid confrontations.